Mwaura - Leraar in Kenia

 THE WAY I SAW HIM

-It was back in 1989 when I started seeing a white man dwelling with us in our locality.
-He looked extraordinary as he was the only “mzungu” in our reach.
+When I started seeing mr. William dwelling with us in our locality he looked extraordinary as he was the only “mzungu” (white man) in our reach.
 He was tall with an average magnitude.
-He was friendly although he could not communicate well with the local people since he could not speak Kiswahili as he does today.
+He was friendly although he could not communicate well with the local people since he could not speak Kiswahili.
 It was a great problem but he never lost hope.
 In most cases I could see him either walking or riding a bicycle.
 This man was neither a Catholic Father, a missionary, nor a very senior person attached to a highly developed company.
 His mission to such a remote area in a very poor country remained a mystery to me.

 THE MYSTERY REVEALED